mit-cml/yrtoolkit/yr/tutorials/AlexaHelloWorld.md

     - At least two words (ex. say hello, NOT sayhello)
     - Starts with a letter (ex. say hello, NOT ‘’say hello)
     - Punctuations can only be spaces, apostrophes, or periods (ex. codi’ bee, NOT ^codi bee)
-    - No period at the end of your utterance (ex. say hello, NOT say hello)
+    - No period at the end of your utterance (ex. say hello, NOT say hello.)

 4. After inputting your utterances, there may be an empty utterance created.
 Remove it by selecting it then pressing the <strong>“Remove”</strong> button.